myhotelshop/interview-task/README.md

 Implement a GET web-endpoint that is accessed by advertisers to track a conversion (a customer buys a product) and connect it with the various internet placements the advertiser has deployed.
 The endpoint shall accept the following parameters:

  - **revenue** revenue of the conversion in €, full numbers (no cent-values).
-If cent values arrive, ceil of floor as appropriate
+If cent values arrive, ceil or floor as appropriate
  - **customerId**
  - **bookingNumber** Booking number as given by the advertiser.
 Within the data-model, this needs to be unique per customer-platform composite key